 Welcome to Pet Behavior Problems.com a web site designed by

-veterinarians to personally help your dog, cat or bird with behavior
+veterinarians to personally help your dog or cat with behavior

 Our staff consists of animal behavior consultants who are veterinarians

-or animal psychologists including Dr. Amy Marder.
+or animal psychologists including Dr. Amy Marder and Dr. Leah Nettle.
 We all work together to design unique behavioral

 therapy programs for each animal.
 Everyone here has advanced degrees